Croatian-Slavonian-Dalmatian theater in the Great Turkish War: Siege of Udbina

 Herberstein besieged Udbina on 3 July 1689, after surrounding the stronghold completely.
 Nonetheless, he did not order his troops to charge at Udbina walls in order to avoid losses.
 Stronghold of Udbina was defended by some 500 Ottoman defenders, and was well supplied with food.

 However, Herberstein learnt from some fleeing refugee that Ottoman troops inside Udbina do not have a source of drinking water.
 He therefore decided to thirst the defenders into surrender.
 Ottomans attempted several sorties in order to reach the nearby water sources, resulting in skirmishes with the Christian troops, but to no avail.
 At 4 July, some Ottoman cannon nearly killed Herberstein while he was moving around the fort on his horse.

 By 17 July, the thirst inside Udbina was so grave that Ottoman defenders apparently had to resort to drinking animal blood.
 After 18 days of siege, when defenders lost all hope of relief army coming to their aid from Bihać, the dehydrated Udbina garrison finally decided to surrender to Herberstein's army.
-They did so by sending some slave from Gorski Kotar called Luka as a messanger.
+They did so by sending some slave from Gorski Kotar called Luka as a messenger.
 In return for Herberstein accepting their surrender, Ottomans had to leave behind all their weaponry; cannons, banners and large rifles, as well as a group of hostages.
 Their surrender was finalized on July 21 1689, which marked the liberation of entire region of Lika from the Ottomans.
 Herberstein returned to Karlovac on 23 July via Plaški.

-Turkish Croatia
+Operations in Turkish Croatia

-The town of Bihać was an important strongpoint in Croatian defence from the Ottoman expansion during 16th century, however it was captured by the Ottomans in 1592 and subsequently incorporated into their Eyalet of Bosnia.
+The town of Bihać was an important strongpoint in Croatian defence from the Ottoman expansion during the 16th century, however it was captured by the Ottomans in 1592 and subsequently incorporated into their Eyalet of Bosnia.
 In June 1697, troops of Croatian Military Frontier made an attempt of reconquista.
 The army raised to besiege Bihać, managed to take outlying Ottoman outposts of Drežnik and Bila Stina before reaching Bihać.
 The Siege of Bihać itself, however, turned out to be unsuccessful and further attempts of capturing it were eventually called off.
 According to Croatian historian Vjekoslav Klaić, due to peace negotiations starting some one year later, Croatians lost all hope of taking back Bihać.